On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: GenClu - Test Suite Generation Approach with Clustering

-For this algorithm, Chen et al.~\cite{chen2018sampling} suggests to generate 10000 initial candidates and end up with $\sqrt{n}$ candidates in each cluster.
-We found that for generating test cases for open-source CPSs, 256 initial random samples are enough to find good solutions (we made this conclusion after trying both 10000 and 256 initial samples).
-We conjecture that the problems explored by Chen et al. had less repeated structures than the CPS test generation problem.
+For this algorithm, Chen et al.~\cite{chen2018sampling} suggests to generate 10000 initial candidates, and then pruning that back to $\sqrt{n}$ candidates in each cluster.
+We found that for generating test cases for simulation models, 256 initial random samples are enough to find good solutions (we made this conclusion after trying both 10000 and 256 initial \revised{set of} samples).

 When utilizing 256 samples, we also found that Chen et al.'s recommendation of clustering down to $\sqrt{n}$ was less useful that \textbf{split}ing down to ``enough'' (from Algorithm 1) being set to 4 and 16 and 32 is more relative to our intuitive. (we choose 4 as test suite size to check if algorithm can effectively generate small test suite, while we also check size of 16 and 32 to make sure if the best algorithm for generating small test suite can completely detect all mutants when test suite size increases).